 Async Rust in Three Parts

 Let's get started by doing more than one thing at a time with threads.
-This will go smoothly at first, but then we'll run into trouble.
+This will go well at first, but we'll run into trouble as the number of threads grows.
+Then we'll get the same thing working with async/await, to see what all the fuss is about.
+That'll give us some example code to play with, and in Part One we'll start digging into it.

 Threads